Key takeaways

 Practical compliance is a daily workflow, not a one time policy.
 Controls must live inside bookkeeping, reconciliations, filings, and reviews.

-This India first guide draws on the DPDP Act, the IT Act and Rules on reasonable security, RBI cyber and fraud guidance, MCA and GST rules, and Cert In directions about logs stored in India.
-If you serve overseas clients, add a light view of GDPR or CCPA basics, consent and data minimization.
-Virtual accounting services can help bring all of this into daily work.
-Learn how a CA led virtual model supports financial data security.
+This India first guide draws on the DPDP Act and Rules 2025, the IT Act and Rules on reasonable security, RBI cyber and fraud guidance, MCA and GST rules, and CERT‑In directions about logs stored in India.
+If you serve overseas clients, add a light view of GDPR or CCPA basics such as consent and data minimization.

-Sources: DLA Piper, India Data Protection, CAPCO, DPDP Act overview, NLR, India compliance trends, Resecurity, RBI compliance
+Sources: DLA Piper, India Data Protection, eQomply, DPDP Act Compliance Guide

 Regulatory Landscape in India for Compliance for Financial Data Security